Forecasting Local Ionospheric Parameters Using Transformers: Data

 \section{Data}

 Our model is trained using data from several openly available sources.
 The observational data for the target parameters, foF2, hmF2, and TEC are obtained from the Lowell GIRO Data Center digital ionogram database (DIDBase) \cite{reinisch_2011}.
 These parameters are determined from raw sounder data by way of an autoscaling and inversion algorithm, ARTIST5 \cite{galkin_2008}.
-The sounder data acquisition and subsequent parameter computation has a number of potential sources of error, which ARTIST5 attempts to quantify using a confidence score; we filter out any poorly inverted parameters using a heuristically chosen threshold, retaining only values with confidence $\ge 70$.
-Higher confidence scores do not necessarily correspond to better autoscalings.
-However, this threshold has been assessed to cover autoscalings that are accurate enough for the foF2 and hmF2 parameters; see \cite{themens_2022} for a more detailed analysis of the confidence scores of ARTIST5.
+The sounder data acquisition and subsequent parameter computation have a number of potential sources of error, which ARTIST5 attempts to quantify using a confidence score; we filter out any poorly inverted parameters using a heuristically chosen threshold, retaining only values with confidence $\ge 50$ and excluding 55.
+Higher confidence scores do not necessarily correspond to better autoscalings for all parameters.
+However, this threshold has been assessed to cover autoscalings that are accurate enough for the foF2 and hmF2 parameters; see \cite{themens_2022} for a more detailed analysis of the confidence scores of ARTIST.
+Figure \ref{fig:csscores} shows the distribution of confidence scores over the entire training, validation, and test sets.
+A future effort to train a model such as LIFT on pristine F2 and TEC parameters would be of great interest.
+Unfortunately, this quality of data is generally only available via manually scaled ionograms, which are not readily available in the open literature and is evident in Figure \ref{fig:csscores} by the relatively few number of code 999 observations indicating manually scaled profiles.

 Although DIDBase provides access to data from 128 ionosonde stations, many have only sparse (infrequent) observations or poorly autoscaled data.
-Figure \ref{chp4:fig:giro_map} shows the geographic locations from which data were obtained, where the relative sizes of the markers indicate the amount of data from each station.
+Figure \ref{fig:giro_map} shows the geographic locations from which data were obtained, where the relative sizes of the markers indicate the amount of data from each station.
 Data were collected from each GIRO station for the period 1 Jan 2000 to 1 Jan 2023.
-The complete time series for foF2, hmF2, and TEC for one of these stations (located in Boulder, Colorado, USA) is shown in Figure \ref{chp4:fig:raw_params}.
+The complete time series for foF2, hmF2, and TEC for one of these stations (located in Boulder, Colorado, USA) is shown in Figure \ref{fig:raw_params}.
 Although Boulder has comparatively dense observations, many stations have extreme gaps or very small amounts of data for much of this time period.
-So, in Figure \ref{chp4:fig:giro_map}, many stations simply do not show up as their relative density of data is too low.
+So, in Figure \ref{fig:giro_map}, many stations simply do not show up as their relative density of data is too low.